 Perfect isn’t the right word, really, but you do improve immensely.

 Why would the pursuit of perfection actually cause you to get farther from perfection?
-Why is it when you let go of perfectionism completely, you get closer to your goal of perfection?
+Why is it that when you let go of perfectionism completely, you get closer to your goal of perfection?

 It’s all about how you respond to life under particular conditions.
 When someone hands you a ball and tells you to throw it in a hoop for fun, you probably enjoy yourself.
 You may not get it the first time, but you want it so bad you do it again and again until you get it in.